User guide

 Limits of attachments

-Attachments are subject to specific limits on the Symphony platform:
+Attachments are subject to the following limits:

-• Max size of 25Mb per attachment and 30Mb in total;
+• Max size of 1Mb;

 • It is recommended not to exceed 25 files;